saintsjd/saintsjd.github.io/_drafts/ideas.md

 Healthcare in the us has a serious UX problem.
 Experience from user perspective buy an achilles surgery in the US in 2019.

 Why I work? to empower others with my work.

+# The Definition of Done.

+As engineers it is important that we keep in mind what it means to be done.

+Done does not mean all the tasks it JIRA are complete.

+Done means a user is using what I built.
+They are empowered by it.
+They love it.
+They are obsessed with it.
+They would be sad if it went away.
+As a dev team we have checked the boxes in JIRA.
+We have watched users use our tool.
+We obsessed over the space between JIRA tickets. so that users find joy using the thing that we built.